paweljakubas/j-data-analysis/chapters/inverted-table.md

 ├────┼─┼──┼─┼──┤
 │2022│-│06│-│14│
 └────┴─┴──┴─┴──┘
-   NB. the first column is extracted and interpreted 5-word tokens.
+   NB. the first column is extracted and interpreted as 5-word tokens.

    {{4{y}}"1;:>(<(<0),(<0)){ }. res
 ┌──┬──┐